selinaZitrone/notebook_demo/Get Started - Vault.md

 - **[Zotero integration](https://github.com/mgmeyers/obsidian-zotero-integration)**: With this plugin you can connect your Zotero library with Obsidian and create literature notes, citations and bibliographies.
 Used in
 	- [[#📚Literature notes from Zotero]]

-### Periodic notes
-With this plugin you can easily create and navigate between daily and weekly files (also monthly, quarterly or annual files are possible).
-In the settings of the `Periodic Notes` plugin you can set the templates for your notes and the specific folder, where the new file will be created.

-You can create daily and weekly notes either from the taskbar (`Ctrl/Cmd + P`) or from the [[Get Started - Vault#Calendar - create daily and weekly notes with one click|Calendar plugin]] by clicking at the respective day or week.
-### Tasks
-The plugin helps to track tasks within your complete vault.
-Where ever you format text like this ``- [ ] task``
-It will be recognised as task.
-Moreover, you can also add due dates for your tasks (by clicking the drop down menu that automatically appears).
-When a task is done, you can check the checkbox.
-Here is an example of an open and a closed task:
-- [ ] Describe what "tasks" are 📅 2023-08-28
-- [x] Describe what done tasks are 📅 2022-12-22 ✅ 2022-12-22
-Use the Hotkey `Cmd alt t` to edit tasks.

-You can use a tasks query to automatically load tasks from other files into the current file depending on filters that you can define.
-We used this e.g. in the daily and weekly log files to pull tasks with a due date on that day or in that week into the file automatically.
-E.g. have a look in [[2023-08-23#From the past]] .
-To see the query you need to click on the `</>` symbol that appears when you hover over the task.
-You can find another example of a task query in the file [[ALL OPEN TASKS]].

-You can find the documentation of the Plugin [here](https://obsidian-tasks-group.github.io/obsidian-tasks/)
-### Templater
-The Templater plugin is used to create the templates that are located in the `Templates` folder.
-In this vault, you can find templates for

-- Daily and weekly notes ([[daily_template]] and [[weekly_template]])
-- Project related notes ([[project template]] for a main project file, [[note_template]] for a note within a project and [[meeting template]] for a project meeting)
-- A [[literature template]] for literature notes
-- A [[zettel template]] for a note in your Zettelkasten

-Of course you can change the templates as best fits your needs.
-You can find a full documentation of the plugin [here](https://silentvoid13.github.io/Templater/).
-### Zotero integration
-With this plugin you can connect your Zotero library with Obsidian and create literature notes using templates.
-It is used in the workflow for [[#📖Literature notes from Zotero]].
-Find the full documentation of the plugin [here](https://github.com/mgmeyers/obsidian-zotero-integration).

 # 🧰Workflows
 #🚧 This is a very long section...
 Maybe it makes sense to put every workflow in separate files and only link them here??
 Then we might want to create a `Get started` folder inside the vault.
 But I find this file a bit too long to be convenient to read.... 🚧